Croxleyboy/IntuneHRAutomation/README.md

 - Handles Access removal, Group removal, License removal with notifiations via automated emails.
 - Ensures a smooth and secure Offboarding and stores Employee documents.

+### 3. Windows Device Renaming
+- Easily rename a windows device using a Power Automate flow without access to the Intune Portal.
+- Brings some quick windows tasks to SMB managers without involving IT Admins
 ---

 ## 📁 Folder Structure